jjroth89/Sous-Vide/README.md

 # DIY Sous-Vide Temperature Control using Arduino
+The DIY Sous-Vide Temperature Control program is an innovative solution to achieve precision temperature control in a homemade sous-vide setup.
+Using a Dallas DS18B20 waterproof temperature sensor, a 4x4 hex keypad, and two relay modules, this project allows you to easily control the temperature of your sous-vide bath.

-This program is designed to control the temperature of a DIY sous-vide setup using a Dallas DS18x20 temperature sensor, a 4x4 hex keypad, and an optional relay module.
-The temperature sensor uses the OneWire communication protocol and the DallasTemperature library to read the temperature, which is then triggered by a key press from the keypad.
-The temperature readings are displayed in the serial monitor, allowing for easy monitoring and control of the sous-vide cooking process.
+This program utilizes the OneWire communication protocol, but instead of using the official OneWire library, it utilizes a modified version called OneWireNoResistor, created by bigjosh.
+This modification allows the code to work without the need for external pull-up resistors for the temperature sensors.
+Additionally, the program uses the DallasTemperature library to read the temperature, which is then triggered by a key press from the keypad.

+The device will be loaded with preset options for different foods, as well as a feature to allow manual preset inputs, giving you ultimate control over your sous-vide cooking.
+With this project, you can achieve professional-grade results at a fraction of the cost of commercial sous-vide machines.

 ## Hardware Used
-- Arduino board (compatible with the DallasTemperature library)
+- Arduino UNO
-- Dallas DS18x20 temperature sensor
+- Dallas DS18B20 waterproof temperature sensor
-- 4x4 hex keypad
+- Generic 4x4 hex keypad
-- Relay module (optional)
+- Relay modules

 ## Libraries Used
-- OneWire library
+- OneWireNoResistor library by bigjosh
 - DallasTemperature library
 - Keypad library
 - LibPrintf library (for printf function)

-## Connection Diagram
+## Arduino Connection Diagram
-- Connect the temperature sensor data wire to pin 9 on the Arduino
+- Connect the temperature sensor data wire (yellow) to pin A1
-- Connect the keypad rows to pins 13, 12, 11, and 6 on the Arduino
+- Connect the keypad rows to pins 9, 8, 7, 6
-- Connect the keypad columns to pins 5, 4, 3, and 2 on the Arduino
+- Connect the keypad columns to pins 5, 4, 3, 2
+- Connect the heat relay to pin A3
-- Connect the relay module to pin 7 on the Arduino (optional)
+- Connect the pump relay to pin A4

 ## Setup
 1. Download and install the OneWire, DallasTemperature, Keypad, and LibPrintf libraries from the Arduino Library Manager.